Wow, how does it feel to have all IT Customer Requests segmented into one of these four workflows?

 Service Calls Scheduled

 This is a list of the next Service Calls on your calendar.
 They may be on-site or remote engagements, but they’re also times promised to the Customer.
-Keep an eye on the widget and adjust your Ready to Resolve engagement so when the appointed time comes, you can easily disengage from the Ready to Resolve widget and engage on the scheduled service call.
+Keep an eye on the widget and adjust your Ready to Engage engagement so when the appointed time comes, you can easily disengage from the Ready to Engage widget and engage on the scheduled service call.

 Don’t worry about open scheduled tickets with no future service calls.
 These are on the Service Coordinator’s dashboard, and they will be reaching out to ask about rescheduling, contacting the Customer, or asking you to document, finish the time entry and close the ticket.